RedisLabs/redislabs-docs/content/rs/concepts/high-availability/clustering.md

 - **Multi-key commands**: Redis offers several commands that accept multiple keys as arguments.
-In a clustered database, most multi-key commands are not allowed across tags.
-The following multi-key commands **are allowed** across tags: DEL, MSET, MGET, EXISTS, UNLINK, TOUCH.
+In a clustered database, most multi-key commands are not allowed across slots.
+The following multi-key commands **are allowed** across slots: DEL, MSET, MGET, EXISTS, UNLINK, TOUCH.
 In addition, commands that affect all keys or keys that match a specified pattern are allowed in a clustered database, for
     example: FLUSHDB, FLUSHALL, KEYS.